SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 - Claims [MUST use](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#namespace-bindings-and-contexts) the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.
 - Any `id` fields of Verifiable Credentials (including their `credentialSubject.id`) [MUST be unique](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#identifiers).

+In this blog post, the term Verifiable Credential is used interchangeably with Gaia-X Credential.

+#### Gaia-X Self-Descriptions / Verifiable Presentations

 **Gaia-X Self-Descriptions** on the other hand [are described as follows](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#self-description-format-and-structure):

 > Gaia-X Self-Description documents are Verifiable Presentations following the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/).

 A **Verifiable Presentation** contains or references one or more Verifiable Credentials.
 A Verifiable Presentation representing a CSP and their offerings as a form of self-description is usually submitted to the Compliance Service of the Gaia-X Digital Clearing House (GXDCH), resulting in a Gaia-X Credential that attests the compliance.

+In this blog post, the term Verifiable Presentation is used interchangeably with Gaia-X Self-Description.

 ## Desired Goal